 These postgraduate programs are intensive, 12-month, full-time training experiences.
 The trainees are paid, credentialed staff in the service delivery setting.
 These postgraduate training programs are sponsored by practice-based institutions that are accredited by one or more recognized United States healthcare regulatory authorities (eg: Joint Commission on Accreditation of Healthcare Organizations (Joint Commission) or the Accreditation Association for Ambulatory Health Care (AAAHC)) with the scope, focus, and resources to provide training in the broad and specific clinical, interprofessional, and leadership competencies that are fundamental to safe, quality practice.
 Many of the programs are based on a patient-centered, primary care or specialty care delivery model and hold additional certifications such as NCQA’s PCMH recognition.

 The goal is that the new NP will be trained to the clinical complexity of primary care or specialty care, and to a high performance model of healthcare delivery.
 The focus is transitioning to a new area of practice, whether in primary care or specialty area, either as an entry level nurse practitioner or as an experienced NP who is re-specializing.
+Click here for details about program eligibility.

 Length of review process: